kaaproject/kaa-rfcs/0006/README.md

 ### Configuration request

-Configuration request message is a [targeted message](/0003/README.md#targeted-messaging) that consumer sends to provider to request the EP configuration.
+Configuration request message is a [targeted message](/0003/README.md#targeted-messaging) that configuration consumer sends to configuration provider to request the EP configuration.

-The consumer MUST send configuration request messages using the following NATS subject:
+The configuration consumer MUST send configuration request messages using the following NATS subject:
 ```
-kaa.v1.service.{provider-service-instance-name}.cdtp.request
+kaa.v1.service.{configuration-provider-service-instance-name}.cdtp.request
 ```

-The consumer MUST include NATS `replyTo` field to handle the response.
+The configuration consumer MUST include NATS `replyTo` field to handle the response.
 It is RECOMMENDED to follow the subject format described in [3/ISM session affinity section](/0003/README.md#session-affinity):
 ```
-kaa.v1.replica.{consumer-service-replica-id}.cdtp.response
+kaa.v1.replica.{configuration-consumer-service-replica-id}.cdtp.response
 ```

 For more information, see [3/Messaging IPC][3/MIPC].